ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 With the understanding on best practices for data analysis, we first create a code-based dashboard utilizing Python and Plotly.
 We then follow up by using a high-quality enterprise tool, such as Looker, to construct a low-code cloud-hosted dashboard.
 This can provides us with enough understanding of the type of effort that each approach takes.

+> 👍 This is a dashboard created with Looker
 ![ozkary-data-engineering-analysis-visualization-dashboard](../../assets/2023/ozkary-data-engineering-process-data-analysis-visualization-dashboard.png "Data Engineering Process Fundamentals - Analysis and Visualization Dashboard")

 Once we have built our dashboard, we can align with our original requirements and work on the data analysis conclusion, which allows the stake holders to make the corresponding business decisions.
 But before we start coding, let's start by reviewing some of the specifications for our data analysis, which defines the blue print for our implementation effort.